langmi/spring-batch-tutorials/hello-world-java/README.md

 ### Project Setup

+For the sake of simplicity i follow the suggested [standard directory layout][project-layout] for [Maven][maven] Projects.

+To compile the project, run tests and create a packaged Java Archive i use primarly Maven, but i provided working configurations for other build systems too.

 #### Buildr

 [Buildr][buildr] is a rather new build system, which could be seen as a prettier Maven.
 Actually i think it's a bit exotic to use Ruby to create a build management software for Java projects.
 Anyway here is the configuration to get the project running: